oemof/oemof-solph/README.rst

 Test the installation and the installed solver by running the installation test file.

-To test the whether the installation was successful simply run
+To test whether the installation was successful simply run

 .. code:: console

   oemof_installation_test

 in your virtual environment.
-If the installation was successful, you will get:
+If the installation was successful, you will receive something like this:

 .. code:: console